Last updated: January 10, 2023

 Putty Beach is a family-friendly destination, with picnic and toilet facilities nearby, water suitable for swimming, and lots of space to settle in for the day.

 Staying overnight is possible at the Putty Beach campground, which you can book through the NSW National Parks website.

 The beach is also the starting point of the popular Bouddi Coastal Walk, with the stretch between Putty Beach and Gerrin Point Lookout being the first section of that iconic walking track.

-The views from that headland are pretty amazing, and the landscape and different colors of the sandstone are very interesting.
+The views from that headland are pretty impressive, and the landscape and the different colours of the sandstone are fascinating.

 2. Tessellated Pavement